La Femme Nikita (film)

-La Femme Nikita, also called Nikita in France, is a 1990 action thriller film written and directed by Luc Besson.
-The film stars Anne Parillaud as the title character, a teen criminal who is convicted and sentenced to life imprisonment for murdering policemen during an armed pharmacy robbery.
+La Femme Nikita, released as Nikita in France, is a 1990 French-language action thriller film written and directed by Luc Besson.
+The film stars Anne Parillaud as the title character, a criminal who is convicted and sentenced to life imprisonment for murdering a policeman during the armed robbery of a pharmacy.
 Her government handlers fake her death and recruit her as a professional assassin.
 After intense training, she starts a career as a killer, where she struggles to balance her work with her personal life.

-She shows talent at this and her career progresses until a mission in an embassy goes awry.
+Besson has said that he wrote Nikita with Parillaud, then his romantic partner, in mind.
+The film was considered a surprise hit.
+Roger Ebert called it a "smart, hard-edged, psycho-romantic thriller" in his review.
+Janet Maslin wrote in The New York Times: "La Femme Nikita combines hip violence, punk anomie, lavish settings and an old-fashioned paean to the power of love."